GET

 }

-Note that ActionParameter represents a second action type, one with a multiple input types, as well as an extended version of ActionParameter called ActionParameterSelectable which are expanded on in Action Types.
+Note that ActionParameter represents a second Action type; it has multiple input types and an extended version of ActionParameter , called ActionParameterSelectable , which are explained in greater depth in the Action Types page.

 Note that the complete ActionParameter interface is not supported by Blinks clients, and we're working on bringing client support as soon as possible.
 As of now, the fields in ActionParameter that are supported are name, label and required.
 ActionParameterSelectable is not currently supported as well.